maxbachmann/lektor-SCSScompile/README.md

 SCSS compiler for Lektor that automatically compiles sass.

 Uses [libsass](https://github.com/sass/libsass-python)  and looks for .scss/.sass files (ignores part files that begin with a underscore e.g. '_testfile.scss'), compiling them as part of the build process.
+It only rebuilds when it's needed (file changed, a file it imports changed or the config changed).
+When starting the the development server it watchs the files for changes in the background and rebuilds them when needed.

 ## Installing